Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets: Methods

 \section{Methods}

-We performed Monte Carlo simulations based on the Ising model on frustrated pyrochlore $R_2$Ir$_2$O$_7$ (\( R = \) Dy, Ho) magnets.
-This simulation explores the accessible spin configurations to determine the most probable spin states.
-The simulations account for nearest-neighbor exchange interactions between the pseudo-Ising spins of $R^{3+}$ moments.
-Simulations were conducted on a \( 4 \times 4 \times 8 \) pyrochlore lattice with periodic boundary conditions.
-The spin dynamics were evolved using a hybrid Monte Carlo algorithm that combines single spin-flip Metropolis updates with a worm-loop algorithm to prevent the system from becoming trapped in local minima at low temperatures \cite{Lefrançois2017}.
-A total of approximately 1000 thermalization steps were carried out.
-For each temperature point, we performed \( 10^6 \) hybrid Monte Carlo steps, including \( 10^5 \) single spin-flip updates.
-Thermodynamic observables were extracted from the equilibrated spin configurations.
-The order parameter $M$ was evaluated according to the expression in \cref{Eq:2}, using the resulting spin configurations.
-The internal energy $U$ per spin was computed using the nearest-neighbor Ising Hamiltonian, and the specific heat capacity \( C_v \) was calculated from the temperature derivative of energy.
-The entropy per spin \( S(T) \) was obtained via \cref{Eq:3}.
-Magnetic susceptibility \( \chi \) was determined from the change in total magnetization under a constant external field applied to the resulting spin configurations.
-Spin structures were further analyzed to extract magnetic charge distributions.
-The simulation code was developed in C++.
-Additional technical details and implementation strategies are available in previous work \cite{Miao2020,Timsina2024}.
+We performed Monte Carlo simulations based on the Ising model on frustrated pyrochlore \( R_2 \)Ir\(_2\)O\(_7\) (\( R = \) Dy, Ho) magnets.
+These simulations explore accessible spin configurations to determine the thermodynamically probable magnetic states.
+The model includes nearest-neighbor exchange interactions between the pseudo-Ising moments of the rare-earth ions (\( R^{3+} \)), represented as classical binary spins constrained along local \(\langle 111 \rangle\) directions.
+Simulations were carried out on a \( 4 \times 4 \times 8 \) pyrochlore lattice with periodic boundary conditions.
+The spin dynamics were evolved using a hybrid Monte Carlo algorithm that combines single-spin-flip (SSF) Metropolis updates with a worm-loop algorithm (WLA).
+This hybrid approach ensures ergodicity and enhances phase-space exploration, particularly at low temperatures, preventing the system from becoming trapped in local minima \cite{Lefrançois2017}.